Baidu, Inc. (BIDU) Q4 2020 Earnings Call Transcript | AlphaStreet

 Herman Yu — Chief Financial Officer

 So because we’re growing so fast and we’re trying a lot on new product, we would not expect profit margin at this stage to be very profitable.
 But when we look at our product life cycle, such as the automated AI solution, customer solution, call center, we can see that over time that, that margin trends up.
 So to answer your question, I think on the one part, on enterprise cloud and so forth, one, our margin is going to be a function of how much is PaaS and how much is PaaS and SaaS and how much is IaaS.
-I think IaaS over time, because we’re differentiating with SaaS impact, over time, when that proportion seems go big and bigger, I think our profit will be better, especially when products matures.
+I think IaaS over time, because we’re differentiating with SaaS and PaaS, over time, when that proportion, things go bigger and bigger, I think our profitability will be better, especially when products matures.

 And then another big part of our cloud is, for example, a vertical cloud such as smart transportation.
 And again, that principle of product maturity, that principle of how — what mix of that is software and so forth, I think overall, all of this would be very helpful.